Ti-R/jquery.Nice-Scrollbar/README.md

 # Changelog

+- Version 1.3.4
+	* Fix bug to restore the scrolltop position of the parent previously existing.
+		- Allow to restore the scroll positon of the user on the "Go Back" browser button on my website.

 - Version 1.3.3
-	* Remove underscore dependency
+	* Remove underscore dependency.
-	* Fix bug where clicking on the scrollbar was not responding
+	* Fix bug where clicking on the scrollbar was not responding.
-	* Add animation for clicking on background of the toolbar
+	* Add animation for clicking on background of the toolbar.

 - Version 1.3.2
 	* Remove CHANGELOG.md
-	* Change debug function
+	* Change debug function.
-	* Add debug option inside options
+	* Add debug option inside options.
-	* Named listener event on mousemove
+	* Named listener event on mousemove.
-	* add variable inside object
+	* Add variable inside object.
-	* rename vars
+	* Rename vars.

 - Version 1.3.1
-	* Bug fix on options
+	* Bug fix on options.
 	* Update scrollbar on parent resize.

 - Version 1.3.0